-	I've made juice that contained carrots, pears, spinach, celery, red cabbage, kale, beats and more.
-I've never seen any pulp or chucks in the juice Iv'e made.
+I've made juice that contained carrots, spinach, celery, red cabbage, kale, beats and more.
+I've never seen any pulp or chunks of fruits or veggies in the juice I've made.

 Is Breville Easy To Clean?

 The juicing disk filter –the middle thing in the picture above that actually extracts the juice – is made of titanium.
-Brevelle says it extracts 30% more juice and 40% more vitamins than other juicers (I didn’t see studies comparing juicers, so I’m taking their word for this).
+Breville says it extracts 30% more juice and 40% more vitamins than other juicers.
 The juicing disk takes about 30 seconds to clean and they provide a cleaning brush to do this.

-Tip: I put a plastic bag inside the container to make it even easier to clean.
-That way when I’m done, all I do is pull the bag out of the pulp container and toss it in the trash.
+Tip: I put a plastic bag inside the container to make it easier to clean.
+So when I’m done, all I do is pull the bag out of the pulp container and toss it in the trash.
 No cleaning needed.
-I plastic grocery bags or I grab a few extra plastic bags in the fruit and veggie section of the supermarket (shhh don't tell anybody 🙂 )

 The plug of the Breville juicer is actually what surprised me the most.
 It has a hole in the middle to make it easy to remove from a wall socket.
 I know that doesn’t sound like much, I thought that was just the neatest innovation I've seen in a long time.

-Juicing may not be right for everybody.
 Juicing fruits and vegetables can increase the sugar content (and glycemic index) of the juice.
 This might raise blood sugar levels and as such, be a problem for diabetics.
-Fiber slows digestion but since juicing removes the fiber, its recommended that diabetics monitor blood sugar levels if they are going to do this, just to be safe.
 Adding more vegetables to juice might reduce the sugar content of the juice as veggies tend to have less sugar than fruits.